BradfordFournier/problem-solution-markdown-templates/README.md

 - object

 **General workflow:**
-- find problem type you are struggling with in the ::ptype
+- find problem type you are struggling within the ::ptyp (problemtype note)
-- find specifc problem
+- find specifc problem note
-- linked are solution notes with ways to solve the above problem (concept, implementation, references)
+- linked are "solution notes" with ways to solve the relevant problem (concept, implementation, references)
-- also available are short notes on objects / definitions used to understand the solution,

 **Associated Note Types:**
 - ::ptype indicated with #UU for general problem type (example "UU--overfitting")
-- ::Problem (indicated by #U ) for more specific problem ("regularization via...)
+- ::Problem (indicated by #U ) for more specific problem ("regularization for overfitting...)
-- ::solution (to #U) ("L1 regularization for overfitting")
+- ::solution ("L1 regularization for overfitting")
 - ::object ("penalty term")

-**If you have a Job / Training focus** while completeness is tempting, we have wikipedia etc,
+**If you have a Job / Training focus**

-1. Taylor the problem types to what you exoect to encounter at your job
+1. Taylor the problem types to what you exoect to encounter at your job.

-2. focus on what might take you too much time to hunt for solutions in reak time.
+2. focus on what might take you too much time to hunt for solutions in real-time.

 3. be sure examples are well annotated

 4. include references to relevant functions in associated libraries

-5. Flow: problem type -> problem -> solution with assumptions -> examples
+5. Flow: problem type -> problem -> solution under assumptions -> examples

 I hope these are helpful